-Avoid Problem Properties (and Owners)
+Avoid Problem Properties and Owners

 Contact Property Owners Directly

-How to Find History of Property Ownership
+How to Find Property Ownership History

 Perform a Public Records Search

-This can require performing additional searches to find names and contact information for the individual owners associated with the LLC.
+Then comes the issue with property-owning LLCs.
+In such instances, you may need to perform additional searches to find the names and contact information of the individual owners associated with the LLC.